mhardcastle/lotss-catalogue/dr2_catalogue/README.txt

 add_physical.py -- Add physical quantities and column descriptions

-check_overlap.py -- For combined release make the source table
+##check_overlap.py -- For combined release make the source table

+make_joined.py -- Make the joined source table (Spring and Fall)

 joined_components.py -- For combined release make the components table (note there could be some overlap here)